beogip/full-stack-learning/unit-1/flow-control.md

 statement2
 ```

 Statement1 will run only if the condition is true, statement2 will always run.
+Keep in mind that this way to declare is only afecting the next line after the if.

 ### if-else